Load Balancer – System Design Interview Question

 As the name suggests we use a physical appliance to distribute the traffic across the cluster of network servers.
 These load balancers are also known as Layer 4-7 Routers and these are capable of handling all kinds of HTTP, HTTPS, TCP, and UDP traffic.
 HLDs provide a virtual server address to the outside world.
 When a request comes from a client application, it forwards the connection to the most appropriate real server doing bi-directional network address translation (NAT).
 HLDs can handle a large volume of traffic but it comes with a hefty price tag and it also has limited flexibility.

 HLDs keep doing the health checks on each server and ensure that each server is responding properly.
 If any of the servers don’t produce the desired response, it immediately stops sending the traffic to the servers.
-These load balancers are expensive to acquire and configure, that is the reason a lot of service providers use them only as the first entry point of user requests.
+These load balancers are expensive to acquire and configure, which is the reason a lot of service providers use them only as the first entry point for user requests.
 Later the internal software load balancers are used to redirect the data behind the infrastructure wall.

 Different Categories of Load Balancing